 As once avid reader of the Better Homes and Gardens magazine, Kevin would search through each issue for interesting floor plans of houses and subconsciously analyze the math and art behind each one.
 This was his first exposure to architecture.
 Now with over 30 years of experience, PRA is lucky to have Kevin Broich as Lead of the Healthcare Studio.
 Kevin has worked at multiple firms crafting his skills, but today you can find him utilizing the skills and experience he has attained to bring forth a new era of healthcare facilities as one of PRA’s Partners.
 Kevin views architecture not only as a career but also an opportunity to create or change a client’s environment for the better.
 It is a way for him to think of creative and innovative solutions to problems previously thought unsolvable.

-Even though he appreciates following up and obtaining feedback, Kevin enjoys building a strong relationship with clients the most.
+Building strong and lasting relationships with clients is something that Kevin values the most.
 Every time he meets with new or past clients, he always has one goal in mind: “to become their trusted advisor.”
 He doesn’t just focus on the professional relationship but attempts to connect with clients on a personal level by learning about their lives, interests, and family.
 He will even share one of his homemade beers with his clients in celebration of a new friendship.

 American Institute of Architects (AIA)